code-computerlove/gulp-performance-budget/README.md

     .pipe(performanceBudget())
     .pipe(gulp.dest('dest'));
 });
 ```
-The dest is just a placeholder and has no influence on where your output is saved.

-the default location for your json file will be at the root of the current working directory.
+The dest is just a placeholder and has no influence on where your output is saved, the location can be defined in the options which is described below.
+If this is not defined the default location for your JSON file will be at the root of the current working directory.

 ###Specific location (using gulp)